 Foreign securities and currencies risk: Foreign securities prices may decline or fluctuate because of: (a) economic or political actions of foreign governments, and/or (b) less regulated or liquid securities markets.
 Investors holding these securities are also exposed to foreign currency risk (the possibility that foreign currency will fluctuate in value against the US dollar).

-Fixed-income securities involve interest rate, credit, inflation and reinvestment risks; and possible loss of principal.
+Fixed Income Security Risk: Fixed-income securities involve interest rate, credit, inflation and reinvestment risks; and possible loss of principal.

 As interest rates rise, the value of fixed income securities falls.
 Bonds rated below investment grade may have speculative characteristics and present significant risks beyond those of other securities, including greater credit risk and price volatility in the secondary market.
 Investors should be careful to consider these risks alongside their individual circumstances, objectives and risk tolerance before investing in high-yield bonds.